Dallas–Fort Worth metroplex: Geography

 The United States Census Bureau determined the Metroplex encompasses 9286 sqmi of total area; 8991 sqmi is land, and 295 sqmi is covered by water.
 The conurbated metropolitan area is larger in area than the U.S. states of Rhode Island and Connecticut combined, and larger than New Jersey.
 If the metropolitan area were a sovereign state, it would rank the 162nd largest state by total area after Lebanon.
 The U.S. Office of Management and Budget combines the Dallas–Fort Worth metroplex with the Sherman–Denison metropolitan area and seven micropolitan statistical areas to form the Dallas–Fort Worth TX–OK combined statistical area.

-The Dallas–Fort Worth metroplex overlooks mostly prairie land with a few rolling hills dotted by human-made lakes cut by streams, creeks and rivers surrounded by forested land.
+The Dallas–Fort Worth metroplex overlooks mostly prairie land with rolling hills dotted by human-made lakes cut by streams, creeks and rivers surrounded by forested land.
 The Dallas–Fort Worth metroplex is situated in the Texas blackland prairies region, so named for its fertile black soil found especially in the rural areas of Collin, Dallas, Ellis, Hunt, Kaufman, and Rockwall counties.

 Many areas of Denton, Johnson, Parker, Tarrant, and Wise counties are located in the Fort Worth Prairie region of North Texas, which has less fertile and more rocky soil than that of the Texas blackland prairie; most of the rural land on the Fort Worth Prairie is ranch land.
 A large onshore natural gas field, the Barnett Shale, lies underneath this area; Denton, Tarrant and Wise counties feature many natural gas wells.
 Continuing land use change results in scattered crop fields surrounded by residential or commercial development.
 South of Dallas/Fort Worth is a line of rugged hills that goes north to south about 15 mi that looks similar to the Texas Hill Country 200 mi to the south.